bostondv/bootstrap-share-buttons/readme.txt

 = Composer =

-`composer require bostondv/bootstrap-share-buttons-wordpress`
+`composer require bostondv/bootstrap-share-buttons`

 = WordPress Plugin =

-1. Upload the `bootstrap-share-buttons-wordpress` folder to the `/wp-content/plugins/` directory
+1. Upload the `bootstrap-share-buttons` folder to the `/wp-content/plugins/` directory
-1. Activate the Bootstrap Share Buttons for WordPress plugin through the 'Plugins' menu in WordPress
+1. Activate the Bootstrap Share Buttons plugin through the 'Plugins' menu in WordPress

 = Manually Include =

-[Download the repository](https://github.com/bostondv/bootstrap-share-buttons-wordpress/archive/master.zip) and upload to your project.
+[Download the repository](https://github.com/bostondv/bootstrap-share-buttons/archive/master.zip) and upload to your project.
 Include `bootstrap-share-buttons.php` in your project somewhere.

 == Changelog ==